12 Foods That Naturally Boost Collagen for Skin That Looks Years Younger

 This sweet orange fruit is high in vitamin A, a building block of collagen.
 Enjoy them raw or dried.
-Find out more fruits and veggies that are rich in good-for-you antioxidants.
+Find out more antioxidant-rich fruits and veggies.

 This legume contains many of the components that support collagen production—protein, vitamins C and A, zinc, and thiamine.
 “Thiamine is a vitamin that’s very important for collagen production because it helps break down protein,” says Mills.
 The B-vitamin also aids in skin revitalization and wound healing.
 Snack your way to healthier skin by keeping chickpea hummus on hand (try Hope Foods’ organic hummus or Lantana hummus, which offers blends made with other protein-rich legumes like yellow lentils, edamame, and black beans in unique flavors).
 Check out these easy-to-make hummus recipes for more ideas.